CV

 MANUSCRIPTS IN PROGRESS

 Brothers, Sarah.
-Hit Doctors: How People who Inject Drugs Develop Expertise to Survive.
+Hit Doctors: Life, Death, and Expertise Among People Who Inject Drugs.
 (Under contract with University of California Press)

 Brothers, Sarah. “‘I Don’t Need Another One Dying:’ How People who Inject Drugs Manage Uncertainty and Risk in the Overdose Epidemic.”